mibrs/GPC5L06/README.md

 ### Further Information
-The Wikipedia entry [here](https://en.wikipedia.org/wiki/MIDI) has more materials about the MIDI protocol.
+- The Wikipedia entry [here](https://en.wikipedia.org/wiki/MIDI) has more materials about the MIDI protocol.
+- This video introduces MIDI with MAX 8 [Max 8 Tutorial # 13: Introduction to MIDI](https://youtu.be/6SsFsU6HKTc)